manuarora700/manuarora700/README.md

 - 🔭 I’m currently working on: Fullstack development (Node and React) and DS Algo
 - 🌱 I’m currently learning: Complex algorithms
-- 👯 I’m looking to collaborate on: Gatsby Projects
+- 👯 I’m looking to collaborate on: NextJS Projects
 - 🤔 I’m looking for help with: Security fundamentals and practices
 - 💬 Ask me about: Code, food and life
 - 📫 How to reach me: manuarorawork@gmail.com